FAQ (Frequently Asked Questions) on Intelligence

 What Is the g Factor?

-As seen previously, the factor g is in fact almost a synonym of the IQ, but the pedagogy is the repetition, and it is necessary to understand what the factor g is.
+As seen previously, the factor g is, in fact, almost a synonym for IQ, but pedagogy involves repetition, and it is necessary to understand what factor g is.
 The factor g (g for general intelligence) is a biological, organic, person-to-person characteristic underlying all the processes that pass through the central nervous system.

 It was discovered by Charles Spearman, who realized that all mental processes were inter-correlated so that someone who performed well in one area tended to perform better everywhere else, while a mentally deficient person, for example had tended to be weak in all cognitive processes.
 What had astonished Spearman at the time was that the finesse of sound frequency recognition (A test where sounds of different frequencies are heard and the highest sound is heard.
 Increasingly, the hierarchy obtained by this auditory test was identical to that obtained by a classical IQ test: in other words, the fineness of the auditory spectrum seemed to correlate with the factor g and the people with a high g factor (a high IQ) have on average a finer auditory and visual spectrum The factor g is in a way a measure of the power and complexity of the central nervous system.